History and Background

 - The PTRC Web page — your online source for PTRC Program publications and information.

 - Accessing Patent and Trademark Information — public and staff training seminars conducted on location by USPTO employees.

 - The Librarian Fellowship Program — an opportunity for PTRC librarians to work in the PTRC Program Office of the USPTO located in Alexandria, Virginia.

-- Training — on-going opportunities, including an annual week-long, in-depth training seminar held on site at the U.S. Patent and Trademark Office in Alexandria, Virginia for representatives from each PTRC.
+- Training — on-going opportunities, including an annual in-depth training seminar held on site at the U.S. Patent and Trademark Office in Alexandria, Virginia for representatives from each PTRC.

-- Official USPTO manuals, handbooks, search tools, forms and unpublished materials to provide state of the art service to patent and trademark clientele.
+- Access to official USPTO manuals, handbooks, search tools, forms and unpublished materials to provide state of the art service to patent and trademark clientele.

-- Miscellaneous materials provided by the European Patent Office, Japan Patent Office and World Intellectual Property Organization (WIPO) plus other commercial and non-profit publishers of intellectual property information.
+- Access to miscellaneous materials provided by the European Patent Office, Japan Patent Office and World Intellectual Property Organization (WIPO) plus other commercial and non-profit publishers of intellectual property information.

 Contact the PTRCP Office for more information.